21 Great Tips To Save Money This Summer (And Still Make It Awesome)

 If you’re already a travel hacking connesuire, you can pass this one up.
 If not, travel hacking can unlock substantial cost-savings this summer for you and your family’s vacation.

-I wrote a Travel Hacking Resources Guide For Americans And Canadians that includes 70+ resources, tools and tips to get a grip on the different aspects.
-One recommendation right off the bat is to listen to this podcast episode from The Mad Fientist and this blog post from Choose FI.
+Dive deep into a collection of travel hacking 101 resources that includes 70+ tools and tips to save money on travel.
+One recommendation right off the bat is to listen to this podcast episode from The Mad Fientist and check out this blog post from Choose FI.

 Generally, the first step is to educate yourself on travel hacking and then to open a rewards credit card(s).